 Can Portuguese Citizens Qualify for The NHR?

-As confusing as it may seem, NHR status has many benefits.
-There are countless tax incentives that you can receive, especially if you’re trying to incorporate or set up your business in a city approved by the tax authorities.
+As confusing as it may seem, NHR status had many benefits.
+While it’s technically ending, there are countless tax incentives that you can receive, especially if you’re trying to incorporate or set up your business in a city approved by the tax authorities.

 Portugal is still one of the most sought-after countries in the European Union, and its taxation can make it more preferable than its counterparts Spain or Italy.